 Outside of doing some expensive food sensitivity testing, Whole30 is the one tool that has had the most profound and lasting impact on my relationship to food.
 It really is mind blowing how powerful it can be in healing the body and supporting mental health!

 Whole30 can be relatively affordable (and even less expensive!) if you plan it out right, and I guarantee it will give you more appreciation for what you and your body are capable of achieving 👉🏼 (Cue unexpected feelings of confidence and empowerment!).

 Even though it is fairly restrictive in what you can’t have, you still have a TON of options and flexibility to play around with flavors and ingredients to make some SUPER delicious meals.
 We definitely eat very well when we are doing a Whole30 – often better than when we’re busy and “what’s for dinner” becomes something of an after thought.
 My Whole30 food list makes it even easier to plan for meals throughout the week.

 And in the end, you’re giving your body the ultimate gift of food freedom.
 Re-setting your taste buds so that you find yourself actually craving healthy, nutrient dense, whole foods.
 I’m so excited to help you find that feeling!

 What you can’t eat on a Whole30

 Let’s start with what you can’t eat when you’re doing a Whole30 – all of these items must be completely eliminated.

 - Added sugar – In any form.
 This includes artificial sweeteners, and natural sweeteners like honey, maple syrup, and coconut sugar.
 You can find a complete list of other “hidden” names of sugar in this printable PDF.

 - Alcohol – In any form.
-This also includes alcohol that you might use for cooking, vanilla extract, and wine that may be hiding in mustard and other condiments.
+This also includes alcohol that you might use for cooking and and wine that may be hiding in mustard and other condiments.
 Read those labels!